Starting a Cardiac Rehab Program After Bypass Surgery

 Nutrition education.
 You'll work with a dietitian to learn the best ways to eat for heart health.
 You'll also learn ways to use this knowledge when you shop, cook, and eat out.

 Counseling.
-You'll get help dealing with the emotional aspects of CAD and treatment.
-This may include help with stress management, depression, and anxiety.
-It also includes practical advice and support for quitting smoking, losing weight, being physically active, and continuing your sex life.
+You'll get help dealing with the emotional aspects of heart disease and treatment.
+This may include help with managing stress, depression, and anxiety.
+It includes practical advice and support for quitting smoking, losing weight, being physically active, and continuing your sex life.

 Help managing medicines.
 You'll learn why it's important to take your medicines as prescribed.